Under Labor, the aspiration of home ownership has become out of reach.

 - Return the refugee and humanitarian program planning level to the long-term average – from 20,000 to 13,750.

-By rebalancing the migration program, the Coalition would free up almost 40,000 additional homes in the first year.
+By rebalancing the migration program, the Coalition will free up almost 40,000 additional homes in the first year.

 And well over 100,000 homes in the next five years.

-A Coalition Government will allow Australians to access up to $50,000 from their super to buy their first home.
-The money initially withdrawn from super will need to be returned when the house is sold to support retirement.
+A Coalition Government will give first home buyers the choice to access up to $50,000 from their super to buy their first home.
+The money initially withdrawn from super would need to be returned when the house is sold to support retirement.

 Under Labor, interest rates remain high because of homegrown inflation which has been consistently higher than other major economies.